samipourquoi/endbot/README.md

     is_local: true
     # The full path to the server's main folder.
     local_folder_path: path/to/server_folder
+    # In milliseconds.
+How often the tail checks for log file changes.
+    # Only needed if it is a local server.
+    file_watch_interval: 500
     # The folder you want the server's backups to be stored in
     backup_folder_path: path/to/backup_folder
     # If true, a backup will be automatically created on an interval